guillaumeagile/academical_research/paperdraft_from_agile_manifesto_to_code.md

 It is then usefull to research what are the different impacts of code source in the four first values of the Agile Manifesto.

-# Observation: the Agile Manifesto

-The manifesto exposes 4 values written in the same form:
-&lt;X&gt; over &lt;Y&gt;
-where X is a value (or set of values) that comes other Y.

-We will focus on X and have no discussion on Y in this paper.

 # First value : Individuals and interactions